capj05/PythonArchTesting/docs/configuration.md

 that choose the reference and targets, shape discovery, tune matching, and control reporting.

+The bundled default configuration is loaded internally from the package.
+User configuration precedence is:

+- `--config path/to/file.conf`
+- auto-discovered `python_arch_testing.conf`
+- deprecated auto-discovered `custom_config.conf`

+Environment-variable overlays are not supported by `load_config()`.

-Use the default config files in the repo or point the CLI at a custom file:
+Point the CLI at a custom file when you need an explicit override:

 ```bash
 python-arch-test --config path/to/custom.conf ...